johndwatt/Credit-Quest-2238/README.md

 14. Add CSS defaults/basics to main.css - change spacing and any icons/interactive things that will influence how the JS will function - DONE
 15. app.js: Create game class/object - add key/value pairs for starting: credits, fuel, oxygen, and radiation - DONE
 16. Add method to start the game after user inputs spaceship name and clicks button - DONE
-17. Add method to increase credits by appropriate amount each second
+17. Add method to increase credits by appropriate amount each second - DONE
-18. Add method to show increase in credits on game screen
+18. Add method to show increase in credits on game screen - DONE
 19. Add method to reduce fuel supply at interval
 20. Add method to maintain fuel supply via button click
 21. Add lose condition if fuel reaches 0, cap fuel at 10